 When one spouse is a Catholic and the other is a non-Catholic—this is commonly termed a “mixed marriage”—the situation changes.
 Just as the state has the power to regulate marriages of its citizens by requiring them to get a blood test or to marry in front of a competent authority, so the Church has the right to regulate the marriages of its “citizens.”

-If one participant is a Catholic who has not left the Church by a formal act, such as by officially joining another church, he must obtain a dispensation for the marriage, which would otherwise be blocked by the mixed-marriage impediment or by the disparity of cult impediment.
+If one participant is a Catholic, he must obtain a dispensation for the marriage, which would otherwise be blocked by the mixed-marriage impediment or by the disparity of cult impediment.
 A Catholic who has not left the Church by a formal act also must obtain a dispensation to be married in front of a non-Catholic minister.
 If either of these dispensations is not obtained, the marriage will be invalid.